 - Analysis: Think about what you can teach your customers or your future customers about your business industry, products or services.
 Think about what you can teach your customers and future customers and the importance of that education piece.

-How do you balance educating customers with giving away your hard earned experience for free?
+How do you balance educating customers with giving away your hard earned experience and crm software free?
 This is definitely something that you should consider as you look to educate your customers, but that's really where you can use this ADDIE framework and we're going to get into that second phase too in developing the learning outcome.
 What do you hope that they achieve and how are you getting them there without necessarily giving away that experience but being able to be seen as that industry thought leader to be attracting them to your business?

 Try to reposition that even just within your own organisation as “This is our experience, which is actually what's gonna make us that thought leader and hopefully attract more customers that are helping us be successful,” and that mutual balance there.
 That’s also where you can get into a conversation with your teams about what do you want to gate versus what do you want to have be un-gated.
 Maybe there's more content appropriate for un-gating first.
 There could be some things that you do want to gate particularly I think it terms of governance and security.
 There might be some balance there on what should be public information, but try to position yourself as that thought leader to balance that, educating your customers.

 - Design: Once you take this first step in figuring out what you really want to educate your customers on, you go into the design This is really creating the plan for your educational content which is an outline with learning outcomes.
 An example of a learning outcome could be, “The learner will be able to implement HubSpot tickets to manage customer support questions,” really focusing on whatever that action is.
 What do you want them to do with the content that you give them instead of giving them education at will?